 This is not an exhaustive list, and often it involves using common sense when it comes to dangerous or hazardous materials, so it’s always best to check if you’re unsure.

-For more information regarding skip hire, or to speak to a friendly member of our team about your individual requirements, simply contact us today and we’ll be happy to help.
+For more information regarding skip hire, or to speak to a friendly member of our team about your individual requirements.
+You can simply contact us here today and we’ll be happy to help.